 The key is to differentiate the characters: example ▄ (short) and ▄▄▄▄ (long).

-Listen the message and type simultaneously on a keyboard . (dot) for a short/acute sound and - (dash) for a long/grave one.
+Listen to the message and type simultaneously on a keyboard . (dot) for a short/acute sound and - (dash) for a long/grave one.

-Morse deciphering without separator can be cracked, but hardly, as possibilities are exponential. dCode has some tools, such as a brute-force attack or a dictionary attack.
+Morse deciphering without a separator can be cracked, but hardly, as possibilities are exponential. dCode has some tools, such as a brute-force attack or a dictionary attack.

 Example: -.-.
-(4 characters) can mean 8 different things : C or KE or NN or NTE or TR or TAE or TEN or TETE
+(4 characters) can mean 8 different things: C or KE or NN or NTE or TR or TAE or TEN or TETE

 It is possible to replace the two characters for short and long by others like A and B for example.
 It is even possible to switch them in order to fool the decoder.